-If the Contractor identifies sediment control items, which are considered essential to the anticipated construction operation, but which are not reflected by the contract bid schedule, a written request for a contract modification will be provided to the Contracting Officer.
-The request will identify the items and operation and provide an assessment of changes to the contract cost and performance time.
+If the Contractor identifies sediment control items, which are considered essential to the anticipated construction operation but which are not reflected by the contract bid schedule, a written request for a contract modification will be provided to the Contracting Officer.
+The request will identify the items, operation, and provide an assessment of changes to the contract cost and performance time.

 TPDES also requires an NOI and Notice of Termination (NOT) to be filed with TCEQ.
 The Contractor will be responsible for submitting the Contractor's copy of the NOI to the Engineer at least five business days before work begins.
-When the contract is completed, the Contractor shall provide the NRCS Project Engineer a copy of the NOT that he/she will file with the TCEQ.
+When the contract is completed, the Contractor shall provide the Project Engineer a copy of the NOT that he/she will file with the TCEQ.

 In conformance with TPDES requirements, the Inspector and the Contractor (or the Contractor's Quality Control person) shall perform periodic inspections of the sediment control practices.

-At a minimum, inspections shall be conducted every 14 days, on the first workday of the week, and within 24 hours of any rainfall event of more than 0.5 inches at the construction site.
+Inspections will be conducted bi-weekly (first work day of each week) and within 24 hours of any rainfall event of more than 0.5 inch at the construction site.
 After each inspection, a written report will be prepared which summarizes the status of inspected items.
 The reports will (a) evaluate effectiveness, (b) identify maintenance needs and/or (c) recommend remedial corrective action and will be prepared and signed by the Engineer and the Contractor.
 The report shall be filed on site in the same location as the SWP3.
-The Contractor shall be responsible for identifying and correcting maintenance problems.
+The Contractor shall be responsible for identified corrective maintenance needs.